The GAPS programme at TNG LXX. HD 128717 B/Gaia-6 B: a long-period eccentric low-mass brown dwarf from astrometry and radial velocities: Stellar properties

 We also detected the presence of the lithium line at 6707.8\,\AA, deriving an equivalent width of $67.0\pm1.0$ m\AA.
-Adopting our spectroscopic parameters measured above, we obtain a lithium abundance of $\log(N_{\rm Li})_{\rm NLTE}=2.78\pm0.02$\,dex, after correcting for non-local thermodynamical equilibrium effects (\citealt{Lindetal2009}).
-This high lithium abundance might suggest a young stellar age, which will be discussed in Sect. \ref{app:star_age}.
+Adopting our spectroscopic parameters measured above, we obtained a lithium abundance of $\log(N_{\rm Li})_{\rm NLTE}=2.78\pm0.02$\,dex, after correcting for non-local thermodynamical equilibrium (NLTE) effects (\citealt{Lindetal2009}).
+This high lithium abundance might suggest a young stellar age, discussed further in Appendix \ref{app:star_age}.

-We determined the stellar mass, radius, and age by simultaneously modelling the stellar spectral energy distribution (SED) and the MESA Isochrones and Stellar Tracks \citep{paxtonetal2015} through the {\tt EXOFASTv2} differential evolution Markov chain Monte Carlo tool (see \citealt{eastman2017, eastmanetal2019} and \citealt{naponielloetal2025} for more details).
+We determined the stellar mass, radius, and age by simultaneously modelling the stellar spectral energy distribution (SED) and the MESA Isochrones and Stellar Tracks \citep{paxtonetal2015} through the {\tt EXOFASTv2} differential evolution Markov chain Monte Carlo tool (MCMC; see \citealt{eastman2017, eastmanetal2019} and \citealt{naponielloetal2025} for more details).
 To sample the SED, we used the available Tycho-2 $B_{\rm T}$ and $V_{\rm T}$, 2MASS $J$, $H$, and $K_{\rm s}$, and WISE $W1$, $W2$, $W3$, and $W4$ magnitudes (see Table~\ref{tab:star_par} and Fig.~\ref{fig:stellarSED}).
 We imposed Gaussian priors on the $T_{\rm eff}$ and [Fe/H] from the spectral analysis above, as well as on the Gaia DR3 parallax.
 From the medians and $16^\text{th}-84^\text{th}$ percentiles of the posterior distributions we found $M_\star=1.212^{+0.058}_{-0.068}~\rm M_\odot$, $R_\star=1.248 \pm 0.024~\rm R_\odot$, and age $t=1.9^{+1.9}_{-1.3}$~Gyr; the corresponding $\log g$ is fully consistent with the spectroscopic $\log g$ determined from the spectral analysis.
 All the parameters of the host star are given in Table~\ref{tab:star_par}.